 Section II: Natural Hazard Risk Assessments

-The following eight (8) natural hazards have been identified within Chelan County.
+The following eight (8) natural hazards have been identified within Chelan County based simply on historic occurrence, future development patterns and/or proximity to hazard.
 Significant events since 2004 have been included in individual sections for this 2010 update.